j-stone/cog-tasks/README.md

 original paper outlining the Tatool project (DOI: 10.3758/s13428-012-0224-y)

-This repo has more or less everything you need to setup a maven project to start editing the code, however there additional steps:
+This repo has more or less everything you need to setup a maven project to start editing the code, however there are some additional steps required:

 1) You will likely need to create a src/test/resources directory.